 In April 2008, Dr. Andrejs Panteleyev conducted a field inspection and review of the El Eden project area, and identified the possibility of a larger altered zone surrounding the central area with the more intense fracturing and brecciation.
 A grab sample taken from this area, located 190 metres east of the higher grade trench returned 1.27 g/t gold, 0.38% copper and 45.6 g/t silver.
-The altered rocks in this area have some weak sericite/clay alteration of feldspars with tourmaline fracture fillings.
-The alteration zone is expressed topographically as a series of east-west trending low lying knolls surrounded by more resistant, unaltered grandiorite.
-The wider alteration zone may be developed over an area of 500 metres by 200 metres, indicating the potential for identifying a significantly larger mineralized system in the project area.
-It is recommended to complete a systematic program of rock and soil geochemical sampling to identify the potential of this area.
+In July and August 2008 a surface and trench sampling program was completed over the alteration zone of 500 metres by 200 metres, including 250 samples.
+The sampling program did not return any significant mineralization.